survivejs/react-book/manuscript/styling_react.md

 ...

 <button className={css.getClasses({button: true, primary: true})}>Confirm</button>

+// in addition you'll need to trigger at higher level after the elements you are using
+// have been injected to DOM
+SmartCSS.injectStyles();
 ```

 The approach supports pseudoselectors.
 Ie. you could define a selector such as `.button:hover` and it would just work.